 Chicco Cortina CX Travel System

 This product offers a fully reclining seat with eight reclining positions and memory recline (retains the backrest position during folding/unfolding so you don’t have to readjust).
-It offers adjustable height too at the handlebars (for parents who are on the short or tall side) and a one-handed fold.
+It offers adjustable height at the handlebars (for parents who are on the short or tall side) and a one-handed fold.

 Evenflo Folio Travel System

-This system is designed for elegance (give it time, your baby will start speaking with a sophisticated English accent).
+This product is designed for elegance (give it time, your baby will start speaking with a sophisticated English accent).
 It folds down to half its size (allowing it to fit inside small cars) and provides an easy, smooth ride.

 Parents enjoy that this travel system is lightweight and easy to carry.
 The car seat is well-designed and well-made with a large plastic lever that allows for quick and simple transferring.
 The stroller rolls well on pavement and grass and assembles without hassle.